soniajdupuis/Enhanced_pan_Arctic_LST/README.md

-Code to perform super-resolution on large-scale land surface temperatre (LST) datasets.
+Code to perform guided super-resolution on large-scale land surface temperatre (LST) datasets.
 The present use case downscales a 40-year record of AVHRR LST data (https://zenodo.org/records/13361744) from 0.05° to 0.01° across circumpolar scale.
 The algorithm has been adapted from the *Guided Depth Super-Resolution by Deep Anisotropic Diffusion* framework available here: https://github.com/prs-eth/Diffusion-Super-Resolution/tree/main.
 The main changes are:
 - The workflow has been adapted to support geopspatial data, making use of the torchgeo framework
 - The guide is now built from digital elevation model (DEM), land cover and capoy height data